jernelv/SpecAnalysis/README.md

 SpecAnalysis is intended as a modular software with great flexibility.
 This readme provides detailed information on the methods used, and the program should be useable even if you are unfamiliar with programming.
 The code is also thoroughly commented, and is hopefully understandable.
 Due to the modular nature of the code, it is relatively easy to add your own methods.

 Feel free to use SpecAnalysis for your research.
-You can cite this software with: (article citation).
+You can cite this software with: I.L.
+Jernelv, K. Strøm, D.R.
+Hjelme, A. Aksnes, Mid-infrared spectroscopy with a fiber-coupled tuneable quantum cascade laser for glucose sensing.
+Proceedings of SPIE 11233, Optical Fibers and Sensors for Medical Diagnostics and Treatment Applications XX, 1123311, 2020.

 NB!
 The program will not teach you anything about data analysis, machine learning, or deep learning, but it can hopefully be a useful resource for looking at your data.
 For more learning resources, you can check for example (insert learning material here).